Step by step recipe of Pakistani qeema cutlets recipe (soft and juicy ) with photos of each step.

 Pakistani Keema cutlet (soft and juicy Bohra style)

-- 1 teaspoon all spice - (garam masala) ,optional
+- 1 teaspoon Garam Masala Powder, (garam masala) ,optional

 - salt to taste

 - Soak bread in milk, squeeze and set aside.